 First, a warning: some people may find this too graphic and disturbing.
 Little House on the Prairie it is not.

-I was the oldest of a group of children, mostly from “broken homes” who boarded on a horse farm north of Toronto in the mid-1950s.
+I was the oldest of a group of children, mostly from “broken homes,” who who were sent by a single parent to board on a horse farm north of Toronto in the mid-1950s.
 Because I was the oldest I helped with the chores.
 Sometimes I did them all, actually, but that’s another story.

 Anyway, on this lovely, bright and sunny spring day in May the farmer and I were down in the barnyard with the heifer.
 We were waiting for the vet to arrive to get a dead calf out of her.